Giovanni da Pian del Carpine: Life before the journey

 Giovanni appears to have been a native of Umbria, in central Italy.
 His surname was derived from Pian del Carpine (literally "Hornbeam Plain"), an area known later as Magione, between Perugia and Cortona.
 He was one of the companions and disciples of his near-contemporary and countryman Saint Francis of Assisi.

 Highly esteemed within the Franciscan order, Giovanni had a prominent role in the propagation of its teachings in northern Europe, holding in succession the offices of warden (custos) in Saxony and provincial (minister) of Germany.
 He may also have held positions in Barbary and Cologne, and been provincial of Spain.

 Background to his travels

-Giovanni was a provincial of Germany at the time of the great Mongol invasion of eastern Europe and the Battle of Legnica (modern Legnickie Pole) on 9 April 1241.
+Giovanni was a provincial of Germany at the time of the great Mongol invasions of Eastern Europe and the Battle of Legnica (modern Legnickie Pole) on 9 April 1241.
 The defeat of European forces at Legnica almost led to Ögedei, Khan of the Mongol Empire, controlling most of Eastern Europe.

 In Europe, dread of the "Tatars" (Mongols) was still widespread four years later, when Pope Innocent IV decided to dispatch the first formal Catholic mission to the Mongols.
 The missionaries were sent partly in protest at the Mongol invasion of Christendom and partly to gain information regarding the Khan's intentions and military strength.

-Giovanni's travels
+Franciscans such as Giovanni served as envoys and took notes on their missions and the events which occurred as they traveled.
+Giovanni was sent along with Friar Benedict of Poland to the Mongol Empire.
+Language barriers were one of the issues envoys came across whilst traveling across the Silk Road, so Giovanni's fluency in Latin and French, and Benedict's fluency in Polish and Russian, would assist them on their mission.